boundary/vagrant-meter-install/README.md

 ### Getting Started

 The TrueSight Pulse meter is installed on each of the virtual machines via the `install.sh` script.
 TrueSight Pulse Meter installation requires that the _api token_ be known at install time.
 The TrueSight Pulse API Token can be found in the _Settings_ -> _Account_ dialog in the TrueSight Pulse web interface.
+The installation script requires that the API token value is present in an environment variable named, `API_TOKEN`.

 ### List of Platforms to Virtual Machine Mapping